Year of Indigenous Tourism

 We will deliver initiatives including:

-- establishing a fund to support new, unique and innovative Indigenous tourism products and experiences in Queensland, particularly in regional areas
+- a fund to support new, unique and innovative Indigenous tourism products and experiences in Queensland, particularly in regional areas

 - support for Indigenous businesses looking to grow to the next level through the Indigenous Innovation and Entrepreneurs Program (IIEP)